chspticm/Higher/WDD/README.md

-# Higher Computing Science Web Design and Development (V3.0)
+# SQA Higher Computing Science
+# Web Design and Development
+# V3.0

 ##Implementation (CSS)
 Describe, exemplify and implement efficient inline, internal and external Cascading Style Sheets (CSS) using grouping and descendant selectors to: